 I have been interviewed about vaccination and health misinformation for: BBC (19 June 2022), BBC (6 December 2021), The Guardian (3 December 2021), Der Standard (26 November 2021), Wired (31 July 2021), The New Statesman (20 July 2021), The Guardian (29 December 2020), BBC Mundo (11 December 2020), The Week (24 September 2020), The Times (12 September 2020), Newsweek (7 September 2020), iNews (30 July 2020), Nature (17 June 2020), Der Standard (10 May 2020), Wired (8 April 2020), Metro (26 April 2020), Devex (30 Aril 2019).
 I have also written newspaper letters for The Times (7 December 2020), The Guardian (22 May 2019), and was on the Reddit AskScience AMA Series answering questions about vaccines and society.

-During my PhD I co-organised a podcast and workshop series on neglected tropical diseases: www.challengingneglect.com.
-Recently was invited to give a talk for the Global Health Histories Seminar on Women in the History of Tropical Medicine, which was organised by the University of York and Fiocruz in Brazil, and live-streamed on Youtube.
+During my PhD I co-organised a podcast and workshop series on neglected tropical diseases: www.challengingneglect.com and post-PhD I have presented at conferences (e.g. Human Development Capabilities Approach Conference); and been invited to give talks for BSMS Social Science Forum and the Global Health Histories Seminar on Women in the History of Tropical Medicine, which was organised by the University of York and Fiocruz in Brazil, and live-streamed on YouTube.